8bitbuddhist/PixelMaestro-Studio/docsrc/Animation-Tab.rst

 Timers control how frequently the Animation is updated.

-*Cycle Interval* sets the amount of time (in milliseconds) between Animation cycles.
-A cycle is the amount of time required for a single pixel to change from one color to the next.
-For example, a Blink Animation has two cycles: one to turn each pixel off, and one to set each pixel back to its initial color.
-A Blink Animation with a cycle interval of 1000 means the animation takes 2 seconds to complete: 1 second to turn off, and 1 more second to turn back on.
+*Frame Interval* sets the amount of time (in milliseconds) between Animation frames.
+When fading is disabled, this controls how frequently the Animation changes.
+When fading is enabled, this controls how frequently each pixel changes from its current color to its target color.
+Intermediate frames are created to smooth out the transition.
+In both cases, the Animation will take the same amount of time to complete, but it will look smoother with fading enabled.

-*Delay Interval* sets the amount of time (in milliseconds) to wait before starting a new cycle.
+When fading is enabled, *Delay Interval* sets the amount of time (in milliseconds) to wait before starting a new frame.
 For example, if a Blink Animation has a delay interval of 2000, then the animation will pause for 2 full seconds at the end of each cycle before starting the next cycle.
-This is only available while fading is enabled.

 Controlling Playback
 --------------------